Robert Jaworski

-Robert Vincent Salazar Jaworski Sr. ([dʒaˈwɔɾski]; born March 8, 1946) is a Filipino former professional basketball player, head coach and politician who served as a Senator of the Philippines from 1998 to 2004.
-He played 23 seasons in the Philippine Basketball Association.
+Robert Vincent Salazar Jaworski Sr. ([dʒaˈwɔɾski]; born March 8, 1946), also known by his nicknames Sonny, Big J, and Jawo ([dʒaˈwo]), is a Filipino former professional basketball player, head coach and politician who served as a Senator of the Philippines from 1998 to 2004.
+He played 23 seasons in the Philippine Basketball Association (PBA).
 He is widely regarded as one of the best and most popular PBA players of all-time.
 He was named part of the PBA's 40 Greatest Players and was inducted into the PBA Hall of Fame in 2005.